Eric-Philippe/AlgoHive/beeapi/README.md

 pip install -r requirements.txt
 ```

-Feed the `puzzles` directory with themes folders containing `.alghive` files.
+Feed the `puzzles` directory with themes folders containing `.alghive` files or by simply using the Web interface to manage the puzzles for the BeeAPI instance.

 ```
 beeapi/